 In the following table, the left column lists major releases of Cisco software.
 The center column indicates whether a major release is affected by the vulnerability described in this advisory and the first minor release that includes the fix for this vulnerability.
 The right column indicates whether a major release is affected by all the vulnerabilities described in this collection of advisories and the current recommended release for those vulnerabilities.

-This Vulnerability and All Vulnerabilities Described in the Collection of Advisories
+Cisco Firepower System Software First Fixed Release for This Vulnerability Recommended Release for This Vulnerability and All Vulnerabilities Described in the Collection of Advisories Prior to 6.0

 18.104.22.168 (future release)